appsemble/appsemble/packages/studio/pages/docs/02-guides/notifications.md

 (recommended), `login` or `startup`.
 Doing so allows app creators to access the “Notifications” page, from which notifications can be manually pushed to all users who are currently subscribed.

-By setting the `notifications` property, users are able to set their notification preferences in the app settings page.
+By setting the `notifications` property, app members are able to set their notification preferences in the app settings page.
 After they give permission by flipping the “subscribe” switch, they are ready to start receiving push notifications.

 ## Resource notifications